 Holmberg Orchards – Gales Ferry, CT

-Here’s another apple orchard that has a deep history.
+Here’s another CT apple orchard that has a long history.
 It is currently in its 4th generation since its inception in the 1890s by Swedish immigrants Adolph and Hulda Holmberg.
-Today, the family-run business has grown tremendously, and is committed to continuing to grow “the finest fruit for the finest customers.”
+Today, the family-run business has grown tremendously, and is committed to growing “the finest fruit for the finest customers.”

 What’s your favorite Connecticut apple orchard?
 Let us know if we missed one!

 - 10 of the Best Hikes in Connecticut for an Outdoor Adventure